evanjmg/feast_finderv1_1/README.md

 # feast_finderv1_1
-Set Your Price and Find a Restaurant - a Rails CRUD app in development
+Set Your Price and Find a Restaurant - a Simple Rails app in development